Hong Kong starts standing down riot police as protests fade

 The police have been maintaining a permanent roster of riot officers after huge and sometimes violent pro-democracy protests raged for seven straight months last year.

-The rallies and clashes have since died down, partly due to exhaustion and arrests, but also because of the emergence of a new deadly coronavirus.
+The rallies and clashes have since died down, partly due to exhaustion and arrests, but also because of the emergence of the deadly coronavirus.

-"Given that large-scale violent protests have declined recently, the police will deploy officers in the anti-riot brigades in stages and with flexibility to reinforce other front-line officers in law enforcement work, including community crime prevention and elimination and traffic control," the police said in a statement.
+"Given that large-scale violent protests have declined recently, the police will deploy officers in the anti-riot brigades in stages and with flexibility to reinforce other front-line officers in law enforcement work, including community crime prevention and elimination and traffic control," the police said in a statement yesterday.

-Hong Kong's protests were triggered by a proposal to allow extraditions to mainland China's opaque and party-controlled courts with millions taking to the streets.
+Hong Kong's protests were triggered by a proposal to allow extraditions to mainland China, with millions taking to the streets.

-As the government dug their heels in and deployed police to suppress the rallies, the movement morphed into a popular revolt against Beijing as well as a call for greater democratic freedoms and police accountability.
+As the government dug its heels in and deployed the police to suppress the rallies, the movement morphed into a popular revolt against Beijing, as well as a call for greater democratic freedoms and police accountability.

-More than 7,000 arrests were mad,e while police fired nearly 30,000 crowd control munitions such as tear gas and rubber bullets.
+More than 7,000 arrests were made, while the police fired nearly 30,000 crowd-control munitions, such as tear gas and rubber bullets.

-Police defended their tactics and said they used appropriate force to match hardcore protesters who embraced violence, including arson, vandalism, petrol bombs, rocks and corrosive liquid.
+The police defended their tactics and said they used appropriate force to match hardcore protesters who embraced violence, including arson and hurling petrol bombs, rocks and corrosive liquid.

 No police officer has been sanctioned over the protests and the top brass have said no instances of inappropriate force was displayed by their officers.